 As a homesteader or a future one, you can use many of the herbal remedies commonly known by the Amish community.

-What Kind of Amish Remedies You Can Use?
+What Kind of Amish Natural Remedies Can You Use?

 You can cultivate your own medicinal herbs in your backyard and always have a fresh source of herbs for making remedies.
 I recommend you start with these.

-You can also make herbal tinctures by extracting the beneficial compounds from herbs using alcohol or vinegar.
+Create herbal tinctures by extracting beneficial compounds from the herbs with alcohol or vinegar.

-Poultices made from herbs like yarrow, mullein, and comfrey can be used to address pain, inflammation, and skin issues.
+Apply poultices made from yarrow, mullein, or comfrey to relieve pain, reduce inflammation, and treat skin issues.

 You can use chamomile as a natural remedy just like the Amish.
 Chamomile is a versatile herb known for its calming and soothing properties, and you can use it in many ways.